Court hearings

 What Happens at a Pretrial Hearing?

-During a pretrial hearing, the judge and the parties involved will discuss several aspects of the case, including evidence, witnesses, and any pending motions.
+During a pre-trial hearing, (or pre-trial conference) the judge and the parties involved will discuss several aspects of the case, including evidentiary issues, pending motions, the time a trial will take, and whether any discovery is outstanding.
 The judge may also encourage both parties to settle disputes amicably to avoid a lengthy trial.

 For divorce cases, this may involve discussions around asset division, child custody, and support arrangements.
 The judge may also set deadlines for discovery and filing motions.